c0wsaysmoo/plane-tracker-rgb-pi/README.md

 [ajplotkin](https://github.com/ajplotkin/plane-tracker-rgb-pi-f24only)

 ---
-**Note:** *I am a solo developer working on this in my free time.
+**Note:** *I am working by msyelf in my free time.
 I’ve stress-tested the code as much as possible, but please keep in mind that the current build is still fluid.
-Keep an eye on the repo for further updates!*
+I am doing my best so be kind.
+It's still a very fluid project so keep checking.*

 ## Real-Time Flight Tracking Added